Mituteruhsu/LiveQRCode_intro/README.md

 Thank you!

-# The project is simple.
+# The project is simple

 1. Start up your webcam with openCV.
 2. Use pyzbar and openCV to decode the QRcode.